-Using WS-Context Schema XML API: Given the capabilities of the WS-Context Service, one can simply populate metadata instances using the WS-Context XML API, as in the following scenario.
+Using WS-Context Schema XML API: Given the capabilities of the WS-Context Service, one can simply populate metadata instances using the WS-Context XML API as in the following scenario.
 Say, a user publishes a metadata under an already created session.
 In this case, the user first constructs a context entity element.
-Here, a context entity is used to represent interactiondependent, dynamic metadata associated with a session or a service, or both.
+Here, a context entity is used to represent interaction-dependent, dynamic metadata associated with a session or a service or both.
 Each context entity has both system-defined and user-defined identifiers.
-The uniqueness of the system-defined identifier is ensured by the system itself, whereas the user-defined identifier is used simply to enable users to manage their memory space in the context service.
-As an example, we can illustrate a context such as in ((system-defined-uuid, user-defined-uuid, "Job completed")).
-A context entity also can be associated with a service entity, and it has a lifetime.
+The uniqueness of the system-defined identifier is ensured by the system itself, whereas, the user-defined identifier is simply used to enable users to manage their memory space in the context service.
+As an example, we can illustrate a context as in ((system-defined-uuid, user-defined-uuid, "Job completed")).
+A context entity can be also associated with service entity and it has a lifetime.
 Contexts may be arranged in parent-child relationships.
 One can create a hierarchical session tree where each branch can be used as an information holder for contexts with similar characteristics.
-This capability enables the system to be queried for contexts associated with a session under consideration and also enables the system to track the associations between sessions.
-As the context elements are constructed, they can be published with the save context function of the WS-Context XML API.
-On receiving publishing metadata request, the system processes the request, extracts the context entity instance, assigns a unique identifier, stores in the in-memory storage, and returns a respond back to the client.
+This enables the system to be queried for contexts associated to a session under consideration.
+This enables the system to track the associations between sessions.
+As the context elements are constructed, they can be published with save_context function of the WS-Context XML API.
+On receiving publishing metadata request, the system processes the request, extracts the context entity instance, assigns a unique identifier, stores in the inmemory storage and returns a respond back to the client.